Retirement For Your Horse

 For the horse owner who is fortunate enough to be able to afford to keep the horse through the end of his days, professional retirement facilities do exist.
 These barns provide all of the care needed for the retired equine.
 Most facilities are pasture board only and provide adequate shelter in the winter months and are prepared to deal with the aging horse's requirements.
 Use Google® to search the Internet for "horse retirement" centers in your area.

 If any of these look like a good fit for your situation, please do some research to find local options.
 Another great way to find quality programs is to learn more about Southern States Special Horse Organization Winner's (SHOW) Program.
-The SHOW program online brochure (PDF) lists quality non-profit horse programs that make a difference in the equestrian community and could also be looking for your horse.
+Quality non-profit horse programs that make a difference in the equestrian community could be looking for your horse.